 Research mentoring

 I regularly mentor undergraduate and graduate students on a number of research projects.
-If you are a student at ETH and would like to work with me for your thesis or semester project, please get in touch!
-Some of the available research topics can be found here and here, but I am always open to new ideas as well!
+If you are a student at Stanford and would like to work with me, please get in touch!

 Institutional teaching